 We want to solve community-wide problems and incorporate as much feedback as possible, in addition to relying on our intuition, observation, and experiences.

 Want to help?
 You can submit suggestions and help shape the direction in 3 primary ways:

 - Look at some of the discussions we’re having right now and weigh in with your opinions.
 Any and all comments are welcome, whether you’re an experienced developer or just learning.

-- Check out the features we’re thinking of adding, and weigh in on if they’re something you want, we’re missing something, or if there are any issues or alternatives.
+- Check out the features we’re thinking of adding, and weigh in on if they’re something you want, if we’re missing something, or if there are any issues or alternatives.
 We are releasing nightly Docker images of our builds.

 - Explore our running feature requests, add a +1, and contribute your own.

 Most importantly: share your problems!
 Tell us the kinds of queries or analyses you wish were easier, the issues you run into, or the workarounds you’ve created to solve gaps.
 (Example datasets are especially helpful, as they concretize your problems and create a shared language in which to discuss them.)